Frugghi/iSSH2/README.md

 # iSSH2

-iSSH2 is a bash script for compiling Libssh2 (and OpenSSL) for iOS and iPhone Simulator.
+iSSH2 is a bash script for compiling Libssh2 (and OpenSSL) for iOS, iPhone Simulator and OSX.

 The current version supports armv7, armv7s, arm64, i386, x86_64 architectures.